ShezaMunir/BoxGame-Unity/README.md

 # BOX SHOOTER-3D GAME

-Game will run in Mozilla Firefox, or Edge Browser.
+Game will run in Mozilla Firefox, or Edge Browser (works dierectly as a .exe file on Windows).

 ## Instructions:
 * Shoot projectiles at the boxes that show up around the screen.